crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Cynos are quick to learn, picking up the basics of any skill within a short period of time.
-This comes at the cost of a poor attention span, making it more difficult to train a skill the higher it gets.
+This comes at the cost of a poor attention span, making it more difficult to learn a skill the higher it gets.
 Thus, Cynos often prefer to dabble in everything over mastering in one particular skill.

 The Undead